Pumi1a/BURUPURO-TIMER/README.md

 ## How to use
 **Note: Although the server information is updated every 5 minutes, depending on the timing of the slash command execution, the bot may not behave as expected.** For instance, you might get notifications to the default destination even after you have changed the notification channel, or you may get notifications even after you have turned them off.
 Please understand that these are issues due to the program's specifications.

-**Furthermore, the bot will not post anything if the base time is not set.**

-**When redeploying the Bot, I ask that you please reset the configuration.
-Because preparing the database is cumbersome, I do not save the settings for each server in the database.
-Please understand（If there are many requests, I will consider introducing a database.）.**

 ### Description of Each Slash Command
 Here I will explain each slash command of the bot.Please try the slash command again if you encounter the following error when executing it.